Azovstal Iron and Steel Works: Ukrainian independence

-21st century

 In 2005, the plant produced 5.906 million tons of steel.
 From 2006, it partnered with the Priazovskiy State Technical University to help streamline students into working at the site.
 In 2011, it was the country's third largest steel producer, accounting for 15% of the entire steel output, and known as a large exporter of steel slabs and billets.

-In 2014, the bunkers under the factory were used when Russian-backed Donbas separatists tried to take Mariupol from the Ukrainian government.
+In 2014, the bunkers under the plant were used when Russian-backed Donbas separatists tried to take Mariupol from the Ukrainian government.